 And wisdom changes everything.

-By building a Wisdom Well as a mindfulness meditation practice, we can tune in deeper than the torture chamber surface mind that holds us hostage with fear and endless unsatisfied desire to find the purifying water of clear seeing and clear being.
+By building a Wisdom Well as a mindfulness meditation practice, we can tune in deeper than the torture chamber surface mind that holds us hostage to find the purifying water of clear seeing and clear being.

-Deep listening allows the inner student to meet the inner teacher.
+Deep listening lets the inner student to meet the inner teacher.